CD Hernán Cortés: History

-Hernán Cortés played for several seasons in the regional leagues until achieving promotion to Tercera División in May 2011.
+Founded in 1950, Hernán Cortés played for several seasons in the regional leagues until achieving promotion to Tercera División in May 2011.
 The club spent four consecutive seasons in the category until suffering relegation in 2015.

 On 29 July 2021, Hernán Cortés became the farm team of CF Villanovense.
 On 30 May 2023, the club qualified to the 2023–24 Copa del Rey preliminary rounds.